Post Prostatectomy Incontinence

 Causes and Risk Factors of Post-Prostatectomy Incontinence

 The surgical removal of the prostate significantly disrupts the continence mechanism.
-This impact alters the length of the urethra, reduced urethral pressure, reduced capacity for the bladder to store urine, and can impact the nerves and muscles that control bladder function.
+This impact alters the length of the urethra, reduces urethral pressure, reduces the capacity of the bladder to store urine, and can impact the nerves and muscles that control bladder function.
 Due to the impact on the continence mechanism, the majority of men will experience some degree of post-prostatectomy incontinence.
 There are a number of risk factors that will increase the likelihood of the incontinence being severe or prolonged.
 These include;

-Attending pre-op physiotherapy to address known pre-existing conditions is an efficient way to at least reduce these risks.
+Attending pre-operative physiotherapy to address known pre-existing conditions is an efficient way to reduce the risk.
 Pre-operative physiotherapy and correct pelvic floor muscle exercises have been demonstrated to reduce the severity and length of time one will suffer with post-prostatectomy incontinence.

 Symptoms of Post-Prostatectomy Incontinence

-Urine leakages or poor bladder control that occur immediately following a prostate surgery.
-This may include;–
+Urine leakage or poor bladder control that occurs immediately following a prostate surgery.
+This may include;

 Post-Prostatectomy Incontinence Treatment